VICE News' guide to the world - August

 New Zealand’s new Labour Party leader faces barrage of sexism in first week

-Politicians are used to media interest in their personal lives, but for Jacinda Ardern, new leader of New Zealand’s Labour Party, the attention has almost exclusively focused on whether or not she is going to have children — leading many to protest at how female politicians are treated differently to their male counterparts.
+Politicians are used to having media interest in their personal lives, but for Jacinda Ardern, the new leader of New Zealand’s Labour Party, the attention has almost exclusively focused on whether she’s going to have children — leading many to protest the way female politicians are treated differently from their male counterparts.

-Since being announced as the new leader of New Zealand’s main opposition party Tuesday, Ardern has faced multiple questions about taking possible maternity leave and if so, whether it could impact her ability to carry out her duties as party leader – or possibly as prime minister.
+Since being announced as the new leader of New Zealand’s main opposition party Tuesday, Ardern has faced multiple questions about taking maternity leave and whether it could impact her ability to carry out her duties as party leader – or possibly as prime minister.

 The 37-year-old politician, who has been a member of parliament since 2008, took the initial round of questions in stride, saying she didn’t have a problem with the question and that she had “been really open about that dilemma.”